azorya/KafkaNotes/zookeeper_node_for_kafka.md

 ## Creating a Zookeeper node example.

-Do not forget that JAVA_HOME environment veriable must be set.
+Do not forget that JAVA_HOME environment variable must be set.

         zconsult@kafkaqa1:~$ export JAVA_HOME=~/apps/java

-To create a zookeeper node (for example for kafka) we do the following:
+To create a zookeeper node (i.e. for kafka) we do the following:

 1. [Connect to the zookeeper.](#zs_flink_one)
 2. [Create a node.](#zs_flink_two)